Murky15/codebase-mirror/code/llvm_example/README.md

 * `-DLLVM_ENABLE_PROJECTS="clang;clang-tools-extra;lld"` - Marks additional subprojects for compilation other than base llvm.
 In this case, my project is now set to build: llvm, clang, clant-tools-extra, and lld.
 * `-DCMAKE_INSTALL_PREFIX="W:\llvm-build"` - Tells cmake where we want to install our binaries to.
 Set this to the absolute path of the `llvm-build` folder we created earlier.
-* `-DCMAKE_BUILD_TYPE=Release` - Sets optimization level for builds; release mode is best suited for users of LLVM and Clang.
-Debug mode is used for **developers of the LLVM project**.
+* `-DCMAKE_BUILD_TYPE=Release` - Sets optimization level for builds; release mode is best suited for users of LLVM and Clang. **Debug mode is used for developers of the LLVM project**.

 These are really all the options we need to care about; all together our command is:
 `cmake -S llvm -B build -G Ninja -DLLVM_ENABLE_PROJECTS="clang;clang-tools-extra;lld" -DCMAKE_INSTALL_PREFIX="W:\llvm-build" -DCMAKE_BUILD_TYPE=Release`

 If you made it this far without errors, congrats, that was the first hardest part.
-The second hardest part is compiling:
+The second hardest is compiling:
 `cmake --build build -j 18`
 > The `-j` option we pass here is the number of parallel jobs we want to run during compilation.
 I recommend your CPU thread count + 2 (This is the default on Ninja)